lbogdanskiDev/10xdevs-B2Proof/.docs/prd.md

 Title: Displaying Brief Details
 Description: As a user with access I want to see full brief details to familiarize myself with requirements Acceptance Criteria:
-- View shows: header, content, footer, status, creation/modification date
+- View shows: header, content, footer, status, creation date (created_at), last update date (updated_at)
 - Action buttons visible depending on user role
 - Comment section below brief
 - Information about brief author